Likelihood-based inference for the Gompertz model with Poisson errors: Numerical Experiments

 \section{Numerical Experiments}

 The purpose of running the numerical experiments in this section is two-fold.
 First, we examine the difference between the frequentist and Bayesian inferences, which can be informative when the data has a modest size and we want to gauge the influence of the prior.
 Second, we provide proof-of-concept for the algorithms proposed and examine their performance on data generated under different scenarios, including one in which the sampling error distribution is misspecified.
-We also consider a comparison between the Bayesian inference produced using the sampler we design here and the one using a generic STAN implementation.
-The latter can be considered at this point state of the art since, to our knowledge, no other MCMC sampler has been designed for this problem.
-Finally, we illustrate these methods by analyzing a time series of American Redstart counts from the Breeding Bird Survey data.
+We also consider a comparison between the Bayesian inference produced using the sampler we design here and the one using a generic Stan implementation.
+The latter can be considered at this point to be state of the art since, to our knowledge, no other MCMC sampler has been designed for this problem, except the generic implementation of \citet{lele2007data}.

+In this paper's numerical experiments designed to compare algorithms, we replaced the now deprecated WinBUGS with Stan, which is widely regarded as the current state of the art off-the-shelf algorithm which, generally, is known to exhibit superior efficiency compared to WinBugs.